malichao/CarND-Vehicle-Detection/README.md

 ---
 ## Overview
-The goal of this project is to write a software pipeline to implement a  software pipeline to detect vehicles in a video.
+The goal of this project is to implement a software pipeline to detect vehicles in a video.

 ![gif](docs/project_video.gif)